Extracting the spin excitation spectrum of a fermionic system using a quantum processor: Unitary quench spectroscopy protocol

 where $A_{0n} = \braket{\Psi|A|E_n}$, with $\ket{E_n}$ eigenstate of $H$ with eigenvalue $E_n$.
 Note that the ground-state energy $E_0$ is set to zero.
 Therefore, spectral information about the low-lying excitations of the system that couple to the operator $A$ can be obtained by looking at $\mathrm{Im} G_{AA^\dagger}(\omega)$ for $\omega>0$~\cite{Giuliani_2005, Martin_2016}.

-The operator $B$ in Eq.~\eqref{eq:greens_function} has an expansion in terms of a string of Pauli operators (i.e., $B:=\sum_j \alpha^B_j P_j$) so, without loss of generality, we can focus on $G_a(t):=i\langle \Psi|[P_a,A(t)]|\Psi\rangle$ for a Pauli string $P_a$.
+The operator $B$ in Eq.~\eqref{eq:greens_function} has an expansion in terms of a string of Pauli operators (i.e., $B:=\sum_j \alpha^B_j P_j$).
+So, without loss of generality, we can focus on $G_a(t):=i\langle \Psi|[P_a,A(t)]|\Psi\rangle$ for a Pauli string $P_a$.
 As Pauli operators square to the identity, it follows that

 The interpretation of this relation is simple: It corresponds to the dynamics of the operator $A$ after a local quench over the state $|\Psi\rangle$ with the unitary operator $e^{i\sigma\frac{\pi}{4}P_a}$.
 The retarded Green's function $G_{AB}$ can therefore be computed by measuring the time-evolved operator $A$ on the quenched state.
 This represents a generalization of the local quench spectroscopy protocol introduced in Refs.~\cite{Villa19,Villa20}.
 The latter allows one to recover the spectrum of low-lying excitations of many-body quantum systems by studying the non-equilibrium dynamics of single-particle observables after a quantum quench and is therefore perfectly suited for current quantum simulators~\cite{Baez20, Roushan17, Lee21, Sun2023ProbingSimulators, Chen_2024}.
 The number of measurements in this protocol then depends on the number of terms that appear in the expansion of the operator $A$.
 We can optimize this further by considering the particular structure of the problem.
-To this end, we specialise on the retarded spin Green's function of fermionic systems,
+To this end, we specialise on spin observables in fermionic systems.
+The spin operators are defined as bilinears in the fermion creation (annihilation) operators $c^\dagger_{i\sigma} (c_{i\sigma})$ at site $i$ and spin $\sigma$,